• Skip to primary navigation

 They taste just like cookie dough!

-And you can make them ahead of time and store them in your freezer for months - if they will last that long!
+And you can make them ahead of time and store them in your freezer in an airtight container for months - if they will last that long!

 You can call them Energy Bites, Bliss Balls, or Collagen Balls, or anything you want - they are delicious and taste just like cookie dough!